jhansi-jhaveri/HealthcareChatbot/README.md

 This will open a browser window (usually at http://localhost:8501) where you can:

-- Select your symptoms
+- Select multiple symptoms from the sidebar
-- See the predicted disease
+- Predict the most probable disease with confidence scores
-- Get recommended precautions and medications
+- Display top-3 predictions with probabilities
+-

 ## Features